-- 1. Jar lifting tongs to pick up hot jars

-- 2. Lid lifter

-- to remove lids from the pot of boiling water (sterilizing)

-- 3. Lid

-- disposable you may only use them once

-- 4. Ring

-- holds the lids on the jar until after the jars cool - then you don't need them

-- 5. Canning jar funnel

-- to fill the jars
+- Jar lifting tongs helpful to pick up hot jars - 2.
+Lid lifter to remove lids from the pot of hot water - 3.
+Lid disposable you may only use them once - 4.
+Ring holds the lids on the jar until after the jars cool then you don't need them - 5.
+Canning jar funnel to fill the jars